 “Consequently the habit of mind which leads to a search for relationships between facts becomes of the highest importance in the production of ideas.

 Now that you’ve engaged in some stimulating conversation and allowed your mind to work its mysterious, internal processing magic, it’s time to get back to work.
 The main tenet of coming up with great ideas – and this can improve with practice – is making connections.
 Seeing the relationships between different ideas and objects allows us to create new, interesting combinations of previously existing concepts.
 So, while the framework of the concept itself might not be new, eg a fundraising event, the way in which it is presented, eg your new fundraising idea, feels fresh.

 Take this great example from Unicef.
 They’re trying to raise money to fund safe water projects worldwide.
 They’ve connected the dots between “tap” water and “tapping” our phone (or trying not to, in this case) to get the public to think about what is actually vital to a healthy, happy life.
 In drawing these relationships for people, they’ve created a relatively easy, painless way for supporters to raise money for their cause.

-Although it might sometimes seem like it, ideas don’t actually appear out of thin air.
-Those who we hail as the great innovators of our time have consistently and constantly practiced idea-making.
-So, if you’re still stuck, it’s ok.
-Go back to step one, collect new raw materials and keep rotating through this process and practice – a novel combination of thoughts will eventually reveal itself.
+Although it might sometimes seem like it, ideas don’t appear out of thin air.
+Those we hail as the great innovators of our time have consistently and constantly practiced idea-making.
+So, if you’re stuck, it’s ok.
+Go back to step one, collect new raw materials, and keep rotating through this process and practice.
+A novel combination of thoughts will eventually reveal itself.